nodeontrain/nodeontrain.xyz/tuts/successful_signups.md

 permalink: /tuts/successful_signups/
 ---

 Having handled invalid form submissions, now it’s time to complete the signup form by actually saving a new user (if valid) to the database.
+If it fails, we simply fall back on the behavior developed in ["Unsuccessful signups" Section](https://nodeontrain.xyz/tuts/unsuccessful_signups/).

 ### The finished signup form